 We will not willingly share your contact information outside of church staff or volunteers unless you request that it be shared.
-Please keep in mind that names will be shared when prayer requests are made.
+Please keep in mind that names and details will be shared when prayer requests are made.

 How we protect your data

 There cannot be any assumed data protection as we have no control over how data traffic is handled by our domain hosting company, our Internet Service Provider (ISP) or other sources that connect to and through this website on our end or your end of the data chain.
 Emails and other forms of contact messages are read by volunteers and forwarded to the appropriate parties.

 What data breach procedures we have in place

 Through our actual website we do not collect any critical data such as Social Security Numbers or credit card information.
 No extra data breach protection is in place as we do not collect any critical financially related information.
 We rely on the data protection of our website hosting provider.
 (See Privacy Information for Online Donations below.)

 There are too many third-party data handlers and processors to list them.
 We have our hosting provider, ISP and separate email service providers to mention a few.
 Any number of sources that process data to keep this website operational can collect or send data that we may be completely unaware of.
 This is not unique to our website.
 This is how the modern Internet works.
 So, in plain language, do not ever reveal information online you consider sensitive, private or in need of critical protection from prying eyes.